Treatment in Custody

-Your fingerprints, photographs, saliva, hair and certain other samples can be taken without your consent.
-Your consent is required before the following samples can be taken and they must be taken by a doctor or dentist as appropriate:
+Your fingerprints, photographs, saliva, hair and certain other samples can generally be taken without your consent.
+Your written consent is required before the following samples can be taken and they must be taken by a doctor or dentist as appropriate:

-- Blood, urine or pubic hair
+- blood, urine or pubic hair

-- A swab from your genital region or any body opening, other than your mouth
+- a swab from your genital region or any body opening, other than your mouth

-- A dental impression
+- a dental impression

 The consent must be signed and recorded in the custody record.

 Any refusal to provide a sample without good reason may be later used in court against you.

 General conditions of custody

 You must be allowed as much time to rest as necessary.

 You must be provided with as many meals as are necessary.
 You must be given at least two light meals and one main meal in any 24-hour period.
 You may have meals supplied at your own expense where it is practicable for the Garda to arrange this.